ID Scanning in the Last Mile: Operational Considerations

 Last mile businesses need to comply with local age verification legislation.
 This is true whether delivering alcohol with a grocery order or a fast food delivery.

-They will gain a competitive advantage if they do complete age verification checks at the point of delivery or pickup.
-As this means minimal customer disruption.
+They will gain a competitive advantage if they do complete age verification checks at the point of delivery or pickup, as this means minimal customer disruption.

 Create customer service superheroes